KIBM: Early years

 After 28 years as KBON, the station changed to KLNG on July 1, 1970, and flipped to an all-news format.
 By early 1977, KLNG identified as "Newsradio 149".
 However, on June 1 of that year, KLNG became KYNN and took on a country music format.
 On April 9, 1985, at 6 a.m., the station flipped to oldies as KEDS.
 Due to poor ratings, on July 2, 1987, KEDS dropped the oldies format and began simulcasting the album rock format on KEZO-FM.
 The station took the call sign KEZO.

 In October 1993, KEZO began adding more sports-oriented programming by becoming the new affiliate for the Omaha Royals and Omaha Lancers, as well as Nebraska baseball games.
 It later broke from the simulcast with the FM altogether and flipped to sports radio, the first station of its kind in the Omaha market.
 The Journal Broadcast Group bought the station in October 1994.
 KEZO adopted the KOSR call sign on April 1, 1996.
-The sports format continued until April 25, 2005, when then-sister station KOMJ (590 AM) swapped formats, with 1490 adopting KOMJ's adult standards format and call letters.
+The sports format continued until April 25, 2005, when it swapped formats with KOMJ (590 AM), and took on KOMJ's adult standards format and call letters.

 Cochise Radio Partners

 The Journal Broadcast Group sold the station to Cochise Radio Partners in 2007, and the intention was for KOMJ's studios to be relocated.
-But on August 1, 2013, an FCC agent attempted to inspect the studios of KOMJ.
+But on August 1, 2013, a Federal Communications Commission (FCC) agent attempted to inspect the studios of KOMJ.
 The on-file address, 10714 Mockingbird Drive, is the studio for Journal's television station, KMTV-TV and their then-radio sisters, and had never been changed, despite Cochise's full relocation of the station.
 Journal did not lease a studio out to Cochise as part of the sale.
 Less than a year later, in March 2014, the FCC fined Cochise $17,000, citing with KOMJ's failure to maintain access to their public file (which Journal also did not have on hand) as part of the studio address violation.

 On October 17, 2014, Cochise announced the sale of KOMJ to Walnut Radio, LLC for $450,000.
 The sale between Cochise and Walnut closed on January 2, 2015.
 Five days later, the station dropped the middle of the road music from its format for adult standards, classic hits, and oldies.